ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 ## Get the model configuration

-Depending on the specific model, its configuration will be hosted either on _Github_ or MOSRS.
+Depending on the specific model, its configuration will be hosted either on _GitHub_ or MOSRS.
 The [Run a Model](/models/run_a_model/) documentation for the respective model will specify where the configuration is stored.<br>

 Regardless of where the configuration comes from, it is recommended to store the local copy in the `~/roses/` directory (this happens automatically for configurations pulled from MOSRS).

-### Model configurations stored on _Github_
+### Model configurations stored on _GitHub_

-For _Github_ hosted configurations, get a local copy by cloning the _Github_ repository with:
+For _GitHub_ hosted configurations, get a local copy by cloning the _GitHub_ repository with:

 ```
 git -C ~/roses clone <repository> -b <branch>